What is AIOps?

 What are the benefits of AIOps?

-This big data demands scalability to collect, store, and analyze the billions of transactions, metadata, and metrics that are generated each day.
+Most enterprises generate vast amounts of this structured and unstructured data daily.
+This volume of data demands scalability to collect, store, pre-process and analyze the billions of transactions, metadata, and metrics that are generated each day.
 The quality and completeness of the data drives artificial intelligence and machine learning insights, making scalability a critical component of effective AIOps.
-Equipped with the necessary data, next-gen AIOps tools can automatically map dependencies and build contextual models so that troubleshooters can quickly determine the root cause of an issue.
-Incorporating the related metadata into a user-centric data model provides much needed context and insight for IT and business operations, helping prioritize resource allocation and service delivery for the most valuable customers and processes.
+Equipped with the necessary data, AIOps tools can automatically map dependencies and build contextual models so that troubleshooters can quickly determine the root cause of an issue.

 What are some typical AIOps use cases?